 How to Get Links on SEO 2.0 and Other Blogs

 As both business blogger and SEO am I aware of both sides of “link building”.
-I get lots of spammy comments from Asian “blog commenting services” but
+Over the years I got lots of spammy comments from low quality “blog commenting services” I often had to delete right away.

-I also appreciate blog comments by fellow SEO practicioners, I mean real people with a name in the SEO industry.
+I rather appreciate blog comments by fellow SEO practitioners.
+I mean real people with a name in the SEO industry.
 I blog for clients about other topics as well, topics not related to SEO and I’ve been blogging privately since 2003.

-While SEO 2.0 has been around for years, many people still practice low quality link building techniques like worthless blog commenting for the sheer number of anchor-text rich links.
+While SEO 2.0 has been around for years, many people still practice low quality link building techniques like worthless blog commenting for the sheer number of relevant inbound links.

 In SEO 2.0 we don’t build links, we get links.